 Cost of goods sold.
 Cost of goods sold includes the cost of API for VASCEPA on which revenue was recognized during the period, as well as the associated costs for encapsulation, packaging, shipment, supply management, quality assurance, insurance, and other indirect manufacturing, logistics and product support costs.
 The cost of the API included in cost of goods sold reflects the average cost method of inventory valuation and relief.
 This average cost reflects the actual purchase price of VASCEPA API.
 Our cost of goods sold is not materially impacted by whether we sell VASCEPA directly in a country or we sell VASCEPA to a commercial partner for resale in a country.
-In the three and six months ended March 31, 2023 June 30, 2023, we incurred costs within cost Cost of goods sold - restructuring inventory related to steps taken to amend supplier agreements to align supply arrangements with current and future market demand (none as of March 31, 2024). demand.
+In the three and six nine months ended June 30, 2023 September 30, 2023, we incurred costs within Cost of goods sold - restructuring inventory related to steps taken to amend supplier agreements to align supply arrangements with current and future market demand.